butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 In many cases, git will just refuse to update and tell you there are some conflicts need you to handle manually.
 If you don't check the consloe log, you will think your SD webui is updated, but it is not.

 ### Scan or Get model info failed
-This extension now is stable.
+This extension is stable.
 So, the reason for this most likely is your request has been refused by Civitai.

-Civitai is not that stable as those rich websites, it can be down, or re-direct API request to a real human checking page.(This rule is disabled for now, but can be enabled at anytime they want)
+Civitai is not that stable as those rich websites, it can be down, refuse an API connection, or re-direct API request to a real human checking page.

+Also, civitai has a connection pool setting.
+Basicly, it's a max connection number that civitai can have at the same time.
+So, if there are already too manny connections on civitai, it will refuse your API connection.

-So, the only thing you can do is just wait a while then try again.
+In those cases, the only thing you can do is just wait a while then try again.

 ### Scanning fail when using colab
 First of, search your error message with google.
 Most likely, it will be a colab issue.